The Global Environmental Impacts of Consumption (GEIC) Indicator

 We plan to update and improve the dashboard periodically as newer data, methods and indicator sets become available.

-Following the 2023 indicator update, we ran three webinars introducing the GEIC indicator.
+We have recorded three webinars in 2023, introducing the GEIC indicator.
 You can watch the recordings linked below to find out more.

 • Technical introduction – Explains what the indicator is, and about the methods and modelling underpinning it.